injamamulhak0804/Testing_app/README.md

     - Create a Header and Routes it!.
 # Day -2:
     - Set a route between the components
+# Day - 3:
+    - Make a API call and fetch the data from swiggy API.
+# Day - 4:
+    -

 # Things are Done According to the way